DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Field | Type | Description
 ------|------|------------
-name | string | Specifies the column name or the name of a row object field whose value the column displays.
-If the column name does not match any field name, specify the `getCellValue` function. getCellValue | (row: [Row](#row), columnName: string) => any | Specifies the function used to get the column data for a given row.
+name | string | Specifies the column name or the name of a row field whose value the column displays.
+If the column name does not match any field name, specify the `getCellValue` function. getCellValue | (row: any, columnName: string) => any | Specifies the function used to get the column value for a given row.

 ### <a name="root-args"></a>RootArgs